-Various aspects of Sex Education are included in Key Stage 4 Science courses.
+Various aspects of Sex and Relationships Education are included in Key Stage 4 and the Sixth Form.
 These involve a more advanced study of fertilisation and birth, as well as infertility and hormone treatment.
+Students are also briefed by the Bournemouth and Poole sexual health team on STIs and 'safe sex'.